reagento/adaptix/docs/tutorial.rst

 In this example, loader and dumper for ``LiteraryWork`` will be created by ``literature_retort`` (note that ``debug_path`` and ``strict_coercion`` options will be used from upper level retort).

-Retort is provider that proxies search info own recipe, so if you pass retort without a ``bound`` wrapper, it will be used for all loaders and dumpers, overriding all subsequent providers.
+Retort is provider that proxies search into own recipe, so if you pass retort without a ``bound`` wrapper, it will be used for all loaders and dumpers, overriding all subsequent providers.